wilsonmar/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * Passed {{ page.certifications }} certifications.

-* A keen interest in trying their hand at the business side, with potential aspirations for marketing, business development, sales, or product leadership roles in the future.
+* Has potential aspirations for marketing, business development, sales, or product leadership roles in the future.

 ## Bonus points

 You get bonus points if:

+ * You are in love with the {{ page.product }} product.

  * You are a tinkerer!
 Show us any personal projects you’ve worked on, GitHub projects you’ve forked, etc.

  * You are naturally inclined to provide unbelievable customer service and enjoy teaching and helping others.

- * You are in love with {{ page.product }}.

- * Measurable competency with application servers, scripting, and network infrastructure
+ * Measurable competency with {{ page.competencies }}.

  * Experience in a startup and growth-stage environments